When I was planning my trip to Sydney, I kept on hearing how incredible the Coogee to Bondi walk was.

 Take your time as you make the walk to Bondi Beach as it really is one of the best coastal walks out there (if not the best!).

-A. Coogee Beach & The Dunningham Reserve
+Coogee Beach & The Dunningham Reserve

 Once you make your way up into the Dunningham Reserve, you should get a great view of the entire Coogee Beach (picture above!).

-Follow the path to the Giles Baths, where you can get a glimpse of a natural Sydney swimming pool, along with some great views of the coastline up north.
+Follow the coastal path to the Giles Baths, where you can get a glimpse of a natural Sydney swimming pool, along with some great views of the coastline up north.

 After getting some views in, the path will meet up with Major Street as you walk along the street for a few minutes before getting back on the walkway.

-B. Dunningham to Gordons Bay
+Dunningham to Gordons Bay

 On the north end of Gordons Bay, you will see a sign for the Gordons Bay Underwater Nature Trail.

-It is the first time I came across something like it, but essentially it is an underwater diving trail that can be followed in a 40 minute loop.
+It is the first time I came across something like it, but essentially it is an underwater diving trail that can be followed in a 40-minute loop.
 The loop is full of a diverse set of marine plants and animals along the rocky reef.

-C. Gordons Bay to Clovelly Beach
+Gordons Bay to Clovelly Beach

 After making your way around Gordons Bay, the next major destination is that of Clovelly Beach.
 To get there you will walk right along the rocky waterfront before turning into the Clovelly area.

-There will be a swimming pool right alongside the beach, as you pass it by and then head on over to the other side.
+There will be a swimming pool right alongside the beach, as you pass it by, and then head on over to the other side.

-D. Clovelly Beach to Burrows Park / Shark Point
+Clovelly Beach to Burrows Park / Shark Point

 After Clovelly, you will enter the Burrows Park and Shark Point area.
-I took the path that got me a bit closer to the water’s edge as that offered me some fantastic views down the coastline.
+I took the coastal path that got me a bit closer to the water’s edge as that offered me some fantastic views down the coastline.

-E. Burrows Park to Bronte Beach
+Burrows Park to Bronte Beach

 The Coogee to Bondi walk will now bring you alongside the Waverley Cemetery as you make your way on the boardwalk towards Bronte Beach.